8ude/MusicAndGameplaySpring2020/README.md

 Assignment: Have a playable prototype version of your midterm game ready by **Monday March 30**.
 We will do brief group critiques in breakout rooms, and I will be checking progress.

-Also watch Fantasia, Fantasia 2000, or Allegro Non Troppo
+Also watch Fantasia or Fantasia 2000

 Fantasia and Fantasia 2000 are both available on Disney Plus.
 Disney Plus has a free 7 day trial, and is about $7 a month after that.

-Allegro Non Troppo is not available to stream through legal means, but a quick google search for "Allegro Non Troppo Watch Online" gives a couple of links that I can't officially endorse.
-The film is like a Monty Python version of Fantasia - it would probably be rated PG-13 today.

-Both Classic Fantasia and Allegro Non Troppo come with a Content Warning for nudity (in Fantasia it's pretty mild, Allegro is more raunchy).
+Classic Fantasia comes with a Content Warning for nudity (it's pretty mild, involving mythical creatures).
 If you want to skip this in Fantasia, it's between 1:18:00-1:33:00, and again from 1:55:00-1:58:00